 Why choose Notion?

-- Multiple data views, including lists, tables, calendars, and Kanban views.
+- Multiple data views (lists, tables, calendars, Kanban boards, timelines).

-- It works and syncs on all platforms
+- Works and syncs across all major platforms.

 Why choose Todoist?